 ----- November 9, 2019, OBI Bull and Oyster Roast, 6pm, 8855 Veterans Highway, Millersville MD 21108,

-We are starting a drumming class consisting of 1-hour sessions on Saturday afternoons, every 2 weeks, free for Music Workshop members.
+We have started a drumming class consisting of 1-hour sessions on Saturday at 10am, every 2 weeks, free for Music Workshop members.

 Youtube videos of their performance at the Lake Arbor Community Data Festival on June 11, 2016 are:

 To contact the Music Workshop, please e-mail David Kiasi at david.kiasi<@>gmail.com or calling (301) 335-5802.